Sullivan’s Island residents weigh in on controversial redevelopment

 SULLIVAN’S ISLAND, S.C.
-(WCBD)- Sullivans Island Town Council met tonight to get the public’s input on the possible re-development of the Sand Dunes Club.
+(WCBD)- Sullivan’s Island Town Council met Tuesday to get the public’s input on the possible redevelopment of the Sand Dunes Club.

 It’s something causing controversy among neighbors.

-“Historically there’s been a private club there since the 20’s, owned by the military or the service members for the people on the island or the employees of the SCEGC,” Sullivan’s town administrator, Andy Benke said.
+“Historically there’s been a private club there since the 20’s, owned by the military or the service members for the people on the island or the employees of the SCEGC,” Sullivan’s Island Town Administrator, Andy Benke said.

-For the past three years, The Sand Dunes Club has been vacant.
+The club has been around for over 90 years, but for the past three years, the Sand Dunes Club has been vacant.
 Now, developers are hoping to change that.

-Benke said, “The town has been approached by a group of developers.”

-They’ve proposed a 30-million-dollar investment to give the building a makeover, turning it into a members-only social venue, called the Ocean Club…
+They’ve proposed a $30 million investment to give the building a makeover, turning it into a members-only social venue called the Ocean Club.

 Residents are torn on the idea.